bloominstituteoftechnology/ios-sprint-challenge-favorite-artists/README.md

         `- (instancetype)initWithDictionary:(NSDictionary *)`

-    - A function that returns your model object in dictionary form.
+    - A function that returns your model object as a dictionary (to save artists).

         `- (NSDictionary *)toDictionary`

-3. Add the ability to save a searched artist.
+3. Add the ability to save a searched artist (Table View and to disk).
     - Implement persistence using `NSFileManager` to save your model objects to a file in the application's Document directory.
     - **Note:** As you do not have access to `Codable` use `NSJSONSerialization` to help turn your model objects into `NSData`.
 4. A table view controller that displays a list of saved artists.